wp-plugins/youtube-embed-plus/readme.txt

 **400,000+ downloads!
 Here are some recently added features:**

+* Embed an entire channel as a playlist
 * "At a Glance" direct access to your YouTube posts/pages
 * Visual YouTube video searching and viewing
 * Easy "Insert" button for both the Visual and Text mode of the editor